-Mount Seymour Resort bills itself as Vancouver’s starting gate to mountain recreation, which means it’s a great ski hill for beginners and young children.
-Mount Seymour is certainly a popular North Shore mountain with local families – the ski runs are fun and not overly challenging.
+Mount Seymour bills itself as Vancouver’s starting gate to mountain recreation, which means it’s a great ski hill for beginners and young children.
+Mt.
+Seymour is certainly a popular North Shore mountain with local families – the ski runs are fun and not overly challenging.

-Click Mt.
-Seymour for the ski hill’s most up-to-date snow report and ski conditions.
+See the Mount Seymour website for the ski hill’s most up-to-date snow report and ski conditions during the winter season.

-In total, Seymour has 40 runs, 3 chairs, 200 acres of terrain and 330 metres in vertical drop.
-Of the resort’s 40 ski trails, 6 are classified as Green (or easiest), 26 are Blue (for more difficult) and 8 are Black Diamonds (for most difficult).
-Consequently, there’s something for every level of skier, but especially for folk at the intermediate level.
+In total, Seymour has 40 runs, three chairs, 200 acres of terrain and 330 metres in vertical drop.
+In terms of difficulty, there’s something for every level of skier, but especially for folks at the intermediate level.

 Mount Seymour is the easternmost of Vancouver’s three local ski hills, it’s often the one with the most natural snow and it boasts one of the Lower Mainland’s finest views.
 The resort also promotes itself as the most affordable ski hill in Metro Vancouver.

 Mount Seymour is a great ski hill that’s especially popular with young families.
-There are 6 Green runs and 26 Blue runs, which makes it good for beginners and intermediate skiers.
+Most years there are six Green runs and 26 Blue runs, which makes it good for beginners and intermediate skiers.

 Seymour has nice variety in its offering of skiing and snowboarding runs too.
 Some runs are narrow and through the trees while others are wide open.
 A number also have amazing views of the Lower Mainland and the longest run is over 1.5 kilometres in distance.